srujansirikonda1/FloTorch/install.md

 # FloTorch Installation guide

 Welcome to FloTorch!
 This guide will help you set up FloTorch's infrastructure on AWS.
-We will guide you through the steps.
+There are two approaches for setting up and we will guide you through the steps.

-## Before You Begin (Prerequisites)
+Irrespective of the approach, below are the pre-requisites:

 ### 1. AWS Account and Tools